Gintaras Januševičius

-Gintaras Januševičius (born 16 January 1985) is a Lithuanian pianist, music educator, event producer, radio presenter, and philanthropist.
-He is renowned for narrative recitals and original interpretations; particularly that of Rachmaninoff, Chopin, Beethoven, and Shostakovich.
-His repertoire also includes numerous works of Lithuanian composers, partially dedicated to or premiered by him.
+Gintaras Januševičius (born 16 January 1985) is a Lithuanian pianist, music educator, event producer and radio presenter.
+He performs narrative recitals and original interpretations; particularly that of Rachmaninoff, Chopin, Beethoven, and Shostakovich.
+His repertoire also includes work by Lithuanian composers.

 Biography

 Education

 Gintaras Januševičius was born in Moscow into the family of Lithuanian trumpeter Algirdas Januševičius and Tatar–Jewish composer Nailia Galiamova.
 The family left Moscow in 1987 and moved to Klaipėda.
-Gintaras began his musical training at the age of 4 at the Eduardas Balsys School of Arts in Klaipėda.
-In 1993 family decided to move to capital Vilnius, where his father was appointed the principal trumpeter at the Lithuanian State Symphony Orchestra, conducted by Gintaras Rinkevičius.
+Gintaras began his musical training at the age of 4 at the Eduardas Balsys School of Arts of Klaipėda.
+In 1993 family decided to move to the capital, Vilnius, where his father was appointed the principal trumpeter at the Lithuanian State Symphony Orchestra, conducted by Gintaras Rinkevičius.
 Januševičius then entered the National M. K. Čiurlionis School of Art.

 He took his first piano lessons with Valentina Potejenko in Klaipėda.
 Later he was taught by Valė Kulikauskienė (1993–1998) and Jurgis Bialobžeskis (1998–2003) at the National M.K. Čiurlionis School or Arts in Vilnius.
 After graduating in 2003, Januševičius entered the Lithuanian Academy of Music and Drama to study with Bialobžeskis.
 In 2004 he moved to Hanover, Germany where his professor was Vladimir Krainev.
 After his death in 2011 Januševičius joined the piano class of professor Bernd Goetzke at the Hochschule für Musik, Theater und Medien Hannover.

-Since 2001 he also had lessons with numerous famous pianists, most notably with Lazar Berman and his wife Valentina, Naum Shtarkman, Malcolm Bilson, Jurgis Karnavičius, among others.
+Since 2001 he has had lessons with Lazar Berman and his wife Valentina, Naum Shtarkman, Malcolm Bilson, Jurgis Karnavičius, among others.